kora-projects/kora-docs/mkdocs/blog/en/kora-dont-need-orm.md

 an update count.
 The Java model describes what this query returns.
 The SQL describes how the database computes it.
 Kora generates the mapping.

-## Dirty Tracking Is Convenient Until You Need to Know What Writes
+## Dirty Tracking Is Convenient Until You Need to Know What Writes { #dirty-tracking }

 Dirty checking is one of ORM's most useful features.
 Within a transaction, application code can load an entity, change a property, and rely on the